 Log tag too long, cannot exceed 23 characters.

-Test method will not be run; please prefix name with "test"
+Test method will not be run; please correct method signature (Should be public, non-static, and method name should begin with "test").

 setUp() method will not be run; Please add a @Before annotation